Camire History, Family Crest & Coats of Arms

 Early History of the Camire family

-Another 221 words (16 lines of text) covering the years 1148, 1346, 1796, and 1833 are included under the topic Early Camire History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Camire research.
+Another 162 words (12 lines of text) covering the years 1148, 1346, 1796, and 1833 are included under the topic Early Camire History in all our PDF Extended History products and printed products wherever possible.

 Camire Spelling Variations